-As summer turns into fall, your skincare routine should transition as well, a change of season results in changes in the way skin behaves and appears.
+As the weather changes to cooler weather, your skincare routine should transition as well, a change of season results in changes in the way skin behaves and appears.
 This can often result in dryness, irritation, breakouts, and a change in the overall appearance of your skin.

-Where summer skincare is all about controlling oil and shine, Fall skincare is about repairing and protecting your skin.
-You don’t need to completely overhaul your skin care routine, but you do need to make some necessary changes, so here are some tips for ensuring a smoother transition into the fall season.
+Where summer skincare is all about controlling oil and shine, Fall and Winter skincare is about repairing and protecting your skin.
+You don’t need to completely overhaul your skincare routine, but you do need to make some necessary changes, so here are some tips for ensuring a smoother transition into the colder seasons.

 Repair Summer’s Damage